 The best disaster recovery strategies make a digital twin of your IT system.
 This digital twin is spun up when it needs to stand in for a disaster-struck system as needed.
 It might include servers, networks, applications, operating systems, databases, and more.

-The 4 main types of disaster recovery plans are:
+The 4 main types of DRPs are:

 In addition to a checklist, a network DRP may list other things - like the equipment you need to get in advance, critical information your team needs to know, etc. It will also tell you how to know when a network is back to normal.